Turned On By Natural Body Scent? You're Not Alone

 AdvertisementADVERTISEMENT

-There’s little research on this but Illana Gambrill, founder of DanceBox studio and method, agrees, saying that dancers often deal with feelings of attraction in classes (a subject regularly discussed in the Dancing With The Stars discourse).
+There’s little research on this but Illana Gambrill, founder of DanceBox studio and method, agrees, saying that dancers often deal with feelings of attraction in classes (a subject regularly discussed in the Strictly Come Dancing discourse).
 "I am obsessed with natural body smells and it's something I talk about often in my dance classes.
-I think that sweat and natural body odors play a huge part in why dance and sensuality are often connected," she explains.
+I think that sweat and natural body odours play a huge part in why dance and sensuality are often connected," she explains.

 For others, the smell of a partner’s sweat is more romantic than it is inherently sexual.
 "If my ex had been on a run and we hugged, it was a comforting, familiar smell.
 I think the torso area was my favorite thing but it would make me want to snuggle more than rip their clothes off," explains 28-year-old Imogen*.
 This calming sensation may connect to science, says Dr. Richmond, explaining that some data show we produce less cortisol (our stress hormone) when we smell our partner’s scent.